-But anyways, one of the things I have always liked about In-N-Out is how you can customize your order and add some cool things that might not be on the regular menu.
-Stuff that has become fast food folklore over the years and is affectionately known as the In-N-Out Burger Secret Menu.
+Updated 2/15/17) I absolutely love the In-N-Out secret menu.
+One of the things I have always liked about In-N-Out burger is how you can customize your order and add some cool things that aren’t on the regular menu.
+Stuff that has become fast food folklore over the years and is affectionately known as the In N Out Burger Secret Menu.
 I did the painstakingly fun research to get to the bottom of this secret menu and figure out how the whole thing works.

 Below is how the secret menu at In-N-Out currently breaks down (in alphabetical order):